exasol/cloud-storage-extension/docs/kafka/import.md

 ## Import from Kafka cluster

-There are two property values that are required in order to access the Kafka cluster when importing data from Kafka topics using cloud-storage-etl-udfs.
+There are several property values that are required in order to access the Kafka cluster when importing data from Kafka topics using cloud-storage-etl-udfs.

 - ``BOOTSTRAP_SERVERS``